mmarquee/ui-automation/docs/developer.md

 ### Launching an application

-The AutomationApplication class provides functionality to start and attach to an application.
+The Application class provides functionality to start and attach to an application.
 There are 3 class methods provided to do this.

 * Launch - this will launch the application supplied, and pass in any supplied arguments
 * Attach - this will attach to an already launched application, based on the executable name